Prof. Dr. phil. habil. Yuk HUI (許煜)

 Talks and Events Inquiry: info[A]digitalmilieu.net

-Yuk HUI is a Professor of Philosophy and Chair of Human Conditions at Erasmus University Rotterdam.
+Yuk HUI is Professor of Philosophy at Erasmus University Rotterdam where he holds the Chair of Human Conditions.
 Hui studied Computer Engineering at the University of Hong Kong and Philosophy at Goldsmiths College in London where he wrote his doctoral thesis under the French philosopher Bernard Stiegler (1952-2020); he obtained his Habilitation ( venia legendi in philosophy of technology) from Leuphana University Lüneburg.
-Since 2010, he has been teaching in various institutes including Goldsmiths College, Leuphana University, Bauhaus University, Strelka Institute Moscow, Chinese Academy of Art, and City University of Hong Kong.
-Hui is a juror of the Berggruen Prize for Philosophy and Culture since 2020, and initiator of the Research Network for Philosophy and Technology since 2014.
+He holds professorship at the City University of Hong Kong and visiting professorships at the University of Tokyo and China Academy of Art.
+Hui is a juror of the Berggruen Prize for Philosophy and Culture since 2020, and convenor of the Research Network for Philosophy and Technology since 2014.

 Hui has published in academic journals such as Research in Phenomenology, Philosophy Today, Metaphilosophy, Parrhesia, Angelaki, Theory Culture and Society, Cahiers Simondon, Deleuze Studies, Derrida Today, Intellectica, Krisis, Implications Philosophiques, Jahrbuch Technikphilosophie, Techné, Zeitschrift für Medienwissenschaft, Appareil and Foundations of Science.